At some point or another we’ve all heard these words before:

 13 Signs You’re Struggling With Emotional Numbness

 “What’s so great about feeling strong emotions?” you might ask.
-The answer is that without feeling our emotions, we don’t have the capacity to live and learn from them, experience the beauty and depth of life, and learn to ultimately transcend attachment to them (which is part of spiritual enlightenment).
+The answer is that without feeling our emotions, we don’t have the capacity to live and learn from them or experience the beauty and depth of life.

 Here are some of the most significant signs of emotional numbness that you should look out for: